liquidifiedgoat/liquidifiedgoat/README.md

 Hello!

 Experienced in UI/UX design

-Some experience in various vector art studios</b>
+Some experience in various vector art studios

 Currently no programming experience, but am working towards it :)

 <!---